Boeing wants more workers in-office to ramp up production. Not everyone wants to go back

 Boeing has ordered some of its remote workforce back to the office to help the company ramp up production and fix supply-chain problems.
 But like many employers navigating the pandemic as it winds down, the aerospace giant is getting pushback from workers who resent giving up their “home” offices when other colleagues don’t have to.

-Employees in Boeing’s parts-procurement operations who are still working fully or partly remotely learned Monday that most will be required in-office full time starting in July, Boeing confirmed Saturday.
+Employees in Boeing’s parts-procurement operations who are still working fully or partly remotely learned Monday that most will be required to be in the office full time starting in July, Boeing confirmed Saturday.

 The company declined to say how many workers are affected by the directive, which was announced internally Monday by Brian Baird, vice president of supply chain.